ericr-stein/klartext/README.md

-# KlartextZH – Language Simplification App KTZH
+# KlartextZH – Language Simplification App

 Production code and quality evaluations for KlartextZH, the **Language Simplification App of the Cantonal Administration**.